 Book: The Centaur's Edge – Use AI to Upgrade Your Brain, Communication, and Productivity

-My book on AI will be out this autumn: The Centaur's Advantage – Use AI to Upgrade Your Brain, Communication, and Productivity.
+The Centaur's Edge – Use AI to Upgrade Your Brain, Communication, and Productivity.

 I practice what I preach and have authored the book with the help of the AI tools I describe.

 Above all, I have worked with ChatGPT and Bing, where my co-author WALL-Y is created.
 She is an AI bot with a persona and her own way of writing.

 Introduction to the book

 "The Brain's Last Stand" was the Newsweek cover story for the match between the grandmaster and world champion in chess, Garry Kasparov, and IBM's chess computer, Deep Blue.
 Chess has represented intelligence for hundreds of years.
 One of the Cold War's bloodless battles took place when Bobby Fischer played against Boris Spassky in Iceland in 1972, and the whole world was watching.
 After the match, interest in chess reached record levels.

 For Kasparov's match against the $10 million computer from IBM, it was no longer West versus East.
 The year was 1997 and the Soviet Union no longer existed.
 Now it was human versus machine.
 Flesh against silicon.
 If the brain lost to the circuits, would it then mean the end of the human era and the beginning of the machine era?
 And what would happen to chess?
 Kasparov received harsh criticism from other chess players for participating.
 Who would want to play chess if computers were better?